lpkpaco/BTR_GPT-SoVITS_Voicemodels/README.md

 - [ ] Finish and publish ryo-v1
 - [ ] Add update log
 - [ ] Add a more detailed description of this project in readme.md
-- [ ] Update the Installation section for the new Python scripts
+- [x] Update the Installation section for the new Python scripts
 - [ ] Update the models by feeding them with more training data and adjusting parameters
 - [ ] Publish a list of recommended parameters tailored for each character when inferencing and generating speech
 - [x] Make a UI for generating voice models
 - [ ] Publish to the Release page
+- [ ] Add a requirements.txt

 ***The datasets used for training will not be published (at least for now)***
 ## Credits